tanmatt/QuoteOfTheDay/README.md

 - Fri Oct 25 07:00:08 2024 | Democracy is the art and science of running the circus from the monkey cage. - H. L. Mencken
 - Sat Oct 26 07:00:07 2024 | Put not your trust in money, but put your money in trust. - Oliver Wendell Holmes
 - Sun Oct 27 07:00:07 2024 | Belief is the death of intelligence. - Robert Anton Wilson
+- Mon Oct 28 07:00:06 2024 | Television it will keep your a-s wishin' forever. - Ice Cube